aareet/terraform-kubernetes-terraform-cloud-operator/README.md

 # terraform-kubernetes-terraform-cloud-operator
-This module uses the kubernetes provider, and the 0.3.0+ version of the kubernetes-alpha provider to install the Terraform Cloud Operator for Kubernetes.
+This module uses the kubernetes provider and beta kubernetes manifest resource to install the Terraform Cloud Operator for Kubernetes.

 By default, it creates a namespace and two secrets named terraformrc and workspacesecrets.
 The operator is installed in that provided namespace.